lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-11-07-Why-not-dependent.md

 To me they raised, and continue to raise, the same question I had put to de Bruijn.
 Gérard Huet said something like "it is nothing but function application", which did not convince me.
-It's clear that I am being fussy, because thousands of people find these formalisms perfectly natural and believable.
+It's clear that I am being fussy,[^1] because thousands of people find these formalisms perfectly natural and believable.
 But it is also true that the calculus of constructions underwent numerous changes over the past four decades.
-We can still see it as a turbocharged version of AUTOMATH.
+There seem to be several optional axioms that one adopt while attempting to minimise their use, as if on a diet.

+[^1]: Especially as regards constructive mathematics.
+To its founders, intuitionism is a philosophy suspicious of language, which it relegates to the purpose of recording and communicating mathematical ideas.
+To many today, "constructive mathematics" refers the use of a formalism satisfying certain syntactic properties.

 ### Decisions, decisions